Submissions

 Procedure for handling submitted manuscripts, including the tasks of the editorial board and the reviewing process:

-Authors are notified by the editors about the decision concerning further proceeding or rejection of the text.
-This information is sent to the e-mail address provided in the submission of the publication.
-In case of publications with multiple authors, the editors correspond with the person who submitted the text to the “Prace Językoznawcze” quarterly.
+Authors are notified via email about the decision regarding the further processing or rejection of their submission.
+Notifications are sent to the email address provided in the submission form.
+In the case of co-authored manuscripts, correspondence is conducted with the person who submitted the paper to Papers in Linguisics.

-The review is understood as an objective opinion concerning the submitted manuscript, based on professional knowledge of the reviewer in a given field and research discipline.
-It should be expressed clearly and supported with arguments.
-The subject of the evaluation is the text.
-Personal criticism of the author is unacceptable.
-Reviews containing personal remarks will not be considered by the editorial board of “Prace Językoznawcze”.
-The reviews should be sent to the editors within the previously agreed time limit.
-Each reviewer who resigns from the reviewing task should immediately notify the editors about this fact.
+The review is understood as an objective and substantive assessment of the submitted manuscript, based on the reviewer’s expertise and experience in the relevant field and academic discipline.
+It should be clearly formulated, fact-based, and supported by persuasive argumentation.
+The evaluation must concern only the content of the text—personal remarks directed at the author are unacceptable.
+Reviews that include personal comments will not be considered by the editorial team of Papers in Linguistics.
+Reviews must be submitted within the deadline previously agreed upon with the editorial office.
+A reviewer who resigns from the task is obliged to inform the editorial office without delay.

-While selecting the reviewer, the editorial board makes every effort to avoid any conflicts of interests.
-The conflict of interests is understood as direct personal relations (in particular, consanguinity up to the second degree, marriage), professional reporting relations or direct research cooperation within two last years preceding the review preparation between the reviewer and the author.
+When selecting reviewers, the editorial team takes every precaution to avoid conflicts of interest.
+A conflict of interest is understood to include, among others, close personal relationships (in particular, kinship up to the second degree, marriage), professional subordination, or direct academic cooperation within the two years preceding the review.